NRG-Drink/matrix-like-code-rain/README.md

 Will set the maximum number of objects.
 When the maximum number is reached, no more objects will be created. (object = falling drop)
 #### Add-Rate
 A factor to a function who depends on screen width.
 It has impact on the number of objects that are added to the screen on each frame.
+#### Max-Frame-Time
+This will set a target time for a frame to display, if the frame takes more time to calculate, the add-rate will be decreased until it can handle it.
+#### Bench-Mode
+Thiss will toggle the benchmark-mode to see the frame calculation time and the current add-rate.